-The choice for this week’s Guitar Chord Of The Week was inspired by the Brazilian World Cup.
-Our featured chord is a major 6/9 (Maj6/9) shape with an open, Latin sound.
-Learn the chord, then play it in the Brazilian-style chord progression provided.
+The choice for this week's Guitar Chord Of The Week was inspired by the Brazilian World Cup; our featured chord is a major 6/9 (Maj6/9) shape with an open, Latin sound.

-The major 6/9 chord is a major triad with added sixth and ninth notes.
 Therefore, with a root of C, the chord would contain the following notes: C, E, G (the major triad) plus A (the sixth) and D (the ninth).
-Notation for a C Major 6/9 chord is shown below.

-This is the notation and tab for this week’s chord shape being used to play a C6/9 chord:
+Below is the notation and tab for this week's chord shape being used to play a C6/9 chord:

 Common chord symbols for major 6/9 chords are: Maj6/9 or just 6/9.
+This chord could also be called an "add 6 add 9" chord, as it's a standard major triad with added sixth and ninth notes.

 Playing 6/9 Chords